-LGBT people across the globe suffer violence and violations to their human rights every day.
-We’re here to change that.
+LGBT people across the globe suffer violence and other human rights violations every day.
+We’re here to help change that.

-In 2016, a report of the Special Rapporteur on Torture recommended that states prevent and combat violence against LGBT persons and highlighted the impact of "entrenched discrimination, patriarchal, heteronormative and discriminatory power structures and socialised gender stereotypes”.
-The same year, the UN established the role of the UN Independent Expert on the protection against violence and discrimination based on sexual orientation and gender identity.
+In 2016, a report of the UN Special Rapporteur on Torture recommended that states prevent and combat violence against LGBT people and highlighted the impact of "entrenched discrimination, patriarchal, heteronormative and discriminatory power structures and socialised gender stereotypes.”
+The same year, the UN established the role of the UN Independent Expert on Protection against Violence and Discrimination based on Sexual Orientation and Gender Identity.

 LGBT Rights throughout the Commonwealth

-The Commonwealth Equality Network (TCEN), established in 2013, is a network of LGBTI organisations and activists across the Commonwealth that works to challenge discrimination based on sexual orientation and gender identity.
+The Commonwealth Equality Network (TCEN), established in 2013, is a network of LGBT organisations across the Commonwealth that works to challenge discrimination based on sexual orientation and gender identity.

-The Commonwealth Youth and Gender Equality Network, a youth-led network of young gender activists and policy experts, also seek to improve gender equality across the Commonwealth and support the meaningful inclusion of youth voices on gender issues in local, national, regional, Commonwealth and international agendas.

 The 2015 Sustainable Development Goals (SDGs) similarly contain multiple targets of relevance to LGBT human rights.
 SDG 5 calls on states to take action towards the achievement of gender equality and the empowerment of all women and girls, which by definition includes lesbian, bisexual and trans women and girls.
 SDG 10 on reduced inequalities urges states to promote the social, economic and political inclusion of all, and to eliminate discriminatory laws and promote appropriate legislation.
 SDG 16 on peace and justice calls for promotion of the rule of law and equal access to justice for all.